FarajaCephas/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script to display current directory contents including hidden files in long format, with user and group IDs displayed numerically
+Shell script to create a directory my_first_directory in the /tmp/directory